mangelsnc/imap-manager/README.md

 IMAP Manager
 ============

-PHP Library to manage IMAP Mailboxes in a POO way
+PHP Library to manage IMAP Mailboxes in a POO way.